- The instructions provided in the following section are considered advanced.

-Passenger is best known for being used with Ruby on Rails applications, however it can also serve up Python web applications which use the WSGI interface, including any application which uses the Django framework.
-Since Passenger allows your application to temporarily reside in memory while it is being actively used, it will allow your site to respond significantly faster than is otherwise possible.
+Passenger allows your application to temporarily reside in memory while it is being actively used.
+This makes it possible for your site to respond significantly faster than is otherwise possible.

 In the following examples, username would be your Shell user and example.com your website.

 You must first configure the domain to use Passenger.

 This will allow your site to use Passenger WSGI.

 The document root of your site changes to /public when Passenger is enabled.
 This directory will be used to serve static media.

 Once you have set the domain to use Passenger, create a file named passenger_wsgi.py in the folder above the document root.